-DATA_SCI-401: Data-Driven Research in Physics, Geophysics, and Astronomy
+DATA SCI-401: Data-Driven Research in Physics, Geophysics, and Astronomy

-This course integrates the domain-focused projects in Physics & Astronomy (P&A) and Earth and Planetary Sciences (EPS) and will be team-taught by one professor from P&A and one from EPS.
-This course will cover one quarter of material, but be spread over 2 quarters (Winter and Spring every year) to allow alignment and further interdisciplinary integration with DATA_SCI-421 and DATA_SCI-422.
+This course will integrate the domain-focused projects in P&A (Physics & Astronomy) and EPS (Earth and Planetary Sciences) and will be team-taught by one professor from P&A and one from EPS.
+This course will cover one quarter of material, but be spread over 2 quarters (winter and spring every year).
+It will focus on the science motivation and goals that unite three distinct research projects: LSST, LIGO, and EarthScope.
+It will focus on principles and methods of data analysis.
+Spreading the course over two quarters will allow alignment and further interdisciplinary integration with DATA SCI 422 and DATA SCI 423.

 From the Department of Electrical Engineering and Computer Science (McC):

-- Data Management and Information Processing (EECS 317)
+Data Management and Information Processing (EECS 317)

-- Machine Learning (EECS 349)
+Machine Learning (EECS 349)

 Digital Image Processing (EECS 420)

-- Nonlinear Optimization (EECS 479)
+Nonlinear Optimization (EECS 479)

-Probabilistic Graphical Models (EECS 474)
+Probabilistic Graphical Models (EECS 395/495)

 Statistical Pattern Recognition (EECS 433)

-- Social Media Mining (EECS 510)
+Social Media Mining (EECS 510)

 Geospatial Vision and Visualization (EECS 395/495)

-Data Science (EECS 396/496)
+Data Science (EECS 395/495)

 From the Department of Engineering Sciences and Applied Mathematics:

 Models in Applied Mathematics (ES_APPM 421-1)

 Numerical Methods for Random Processes (ES_APPM 448)

 From the Department of Statistics:

-- Time Series Analysis (STAT 454)
+Time Series Analysis (STAT 454)

 Applied Bayesian Inference (STAT 457)

 From the Department of Industrial Engineering and Management Sciences:

-- Statistical Learning for Data Analysis (IEMS 304)
+Statistical Methods for Data Mining (IEMS 304)